espocrm/documentation/docs/administration/performance-tweaking.md

 ## Disabling total count on list view

 It is relevant if there are a lot of records of a specific entity type in the database.
-In this case, it's reasonable to disable displaying count on the list view of that entity type, since COUNT is a very slow operation in MySQL.
+In this case, it can be reasonable to disable displaying count on the list view for that entity type, since COUNT is a very slow operation in MySQL.

 To disable: Administration > Entity Manager > edit specific entity type > check *Disable record count*.